Hunter Henry: 2016 season

 On June 2, 2016, Henry and the Chargers agreed to a four-year, $6.38 million contract with $3.98 million guaranteed and a $2.84 million signing bonus.

 Henry entered training camp competing to be the backup tight end, against veterans Sean McGrath and Asante Cleveland.
-Henry was named the San Diego Chargers' third tight end on their depth chart to begin the regular season, behind longtime Pro-bowl veteran Antonio Gates and Sean McGrath.
+Henry was named the Chargers' third tight end on their depth chart to begin the regular season, behind longtime Pro Bowl veteran Antonio Gates and Sean McGrath.

-In his NFL debut against the Kansas City Chiefs, Henry made one reception for 20 yards in the season-opening overtime loss.
+In his NFL debut against the Kansas City Chiefs, Henry made one receptions for 20 yards in the season-opening overtime loss.
 The following week, he earned his first NFL start during a victory over the Jacksonville Jaguars.
-During a Week 4 loss to the Saints, he caught four passes for 61 yards and scored his first NFL touchdown on a 20-yard pass from quarterback Philip Rivers.
+During a Week 4 loss to the New Orleans Saints, he caught four passes for 61 yards and scored his first NFL touchdown on a 20-yard pass from quarterback Philip Rivers.
 On October 13, 2016, Henry led all Chargers in receptions, making six catches for 83 yards and a touchdown in a 21–13 victory over the Denver Broncos.
 On December 18, he caught three passes for 37 receiving yards and a touchdown during a 19–16 loss to the Oakland Raiders.
-Henry has the distinction of catching the final touchdown of the Chargers' history in San Diego scoring a 12-yard touchdown in the fourth quarter of the 37-27 loss to Kansas City in the season finale.
+Henry has the distinction of catching the final touchdown of the Chargers' history in San Diego scoring a 12-yard touchdown in the fourth quarter of the 37–27 loss to Kansas City in the season finale.

 In his rookie season, Henry scored the second-most touchdowns by a rookie tight end in the last decade (only behind Rob Gronkowski), and scored the fifth-most touchdowns by a rookie tight end in NFL history.
+He was named to the PFWA All-Rookie Team.

 2017 season

-During Week 15 against the Kansas City Chiefs, Henry left the game with a knee injury.
+During Week 15 against the Chiefs, Henry left the game with a knee injury.
 The next day, it was revealed that he suffered a lacerated kidney and was placed on injured reserve on December 19, 2017.
 He finished the season with 45 receptions for 579 yards and four touchdowns.

 2018 season

-On May 22, 2018, Henry suffered a torn ACL during OTAs, and was ruled out for the entire season.
+On May 22, 2018, Henry suffered a torn ACL during organized team activities, and was ruled out for the entire season.
 On September 1, 2018, he was placed on the physically unable to perform list, giving Henry a chance to return later in the season.
 He was added to the active roster on January 7, 2019, ahead of their Divisional Round game, which they lost to the eventual Super Bowl LIII champion New England Patriots.

 2019 season

 On September 11, 2019, it was announced that Henry suffered a tibia plateau fracture to his left knee and would be out several weeks.
 Henry made his return from injury in Week 6 against the Pittsburgh Steelers.
-In that game, Henry caught eight passes for 100 yards and two touchdowns in the 24-17 loss.
+In that game, Henry caught eight passes for 100 yards and two touchdowns in the 24–17 loss.
 Overall, Henry finished the 2019 season with 55 receptions for 652 receiving yards and five receiving touchdowns.